 Borovets has been a winter playground since the late 19th century.
-Hemmed by evergreens, its 36 miles (58km) of mostly blue and red runs weave beneath Bulgaria’s mightiest peak, Mt Musala reaching a height of 8398ft (2560m).
+Hemmed by evergreens, its 36 miles (58km) of mostly blue (beginner) and red (intermediate) runs weave beneath Bulgaria’s mightiest peak, Mt Musala, reaching a height of 8398ft (2560m).

-For better or worse, Borovets can be a favorite among snow-bound stag (bachelor party) groups who thunder down Borovets’ pistes before stamping their ski boots in bars and basement clubs.
-Follow them towards cheap beers, but beware drinks promos involving rakia (potent fruit-based firewater).
+For better or worse, Borovets can be a favorite among snow-bound stag (bachelor party) groups who thunder down its pistes before stamping their ski boots in bars and basement clubs.
+Follow them towards cheap beers, but beware of drink promos involving rakia (a potent fruit-based booze).

 Cost of accommodations: Budget accommodations often involve boxy hotels or basic apartments, but it’s hard to fault a week’s stay in a double room for around €300.

-After arrival, transport costs zilch if your guesthouse has signed up to the bus scheme across Bohinj valley.
+After arrival, transport costs are zero if your guesthouse has signed up for the bus scheme across Bohinj Valley.
 Also free are beauty spots within close driving distance: Lake Bohinj (40 minutes) and ethereal Lake Bled (one hour), looking all the prettier under a dusting of snow.

 How to get to Vogel: Vogel is a 90-minute drive from Ljubljana Airport, or reduce costs with a train ride to Bohinjska Bistrica.

-Sprawling across the France-Italy border, the gargantuan 273 mile (440km) Via Lattea (Milky Way) ski area has sheltered, tree-lined runs galore.
+Sprawling across the France-Italy border, the gargantuan 273-mile (440km) Via Lattea (Milky Way) ski area has sheltered, tree-lined runs galore.
 The lion’s share is on the Italian side, easily reached from Sauze d’Oulx.
-With two-thirds of posted areas rated red (intermediate), this is prime terrain for intermediate skiers; and in a resort of this size, there’s always somewhere to see off the crowds.
+With two-thirds of posted areas rated red, this is prime terrain for intermediate skiers; and in a resort of this size, there’s always somewhere to see off the crowds.

 Slovakia’s largest ski resort has high peaks and low prices.
-Jasná is a 30 mile (49km) spider’s web of pistes astride Mt Chopok (6640ft/2024m), with around 20 speedy lifts, snow-making across more than half its area, a freeride zone and night skiing.
+Jasná is a 30-mile (49km) spider web of pistes astride Mt Chopok (6640ft/2024m), with around 20 speedy lifts, snow-making across more than half its area, a freeride zone and night skiing.

-Cost of accommodations: Double rooms are available in Jasná starting from €100 per night.
+Cost of accommodations: Double rooms in Jasná start from €100 per night.

 How to get to Jasná: Budget flights reach Poprad-Tatry Airport, which is less than an hour’s drive away.
 Direct transfer by private car can cost from €30 per person.
 Alternatively, a taxi, train and bus combo (via Liptovský Mikuláš) costs less than €10.

-Boí–Taüll towers at 6626ft (2020m)... and that’s its lowest point.
+Boí Taüll towers at 6626ft (2020m) above sea level... and that’s its lowest point.
 Some of the Pyrenees’ highest pistes are here, draped across a resort that’s crowd-free, family-friendly and north-facing – crucial for long-lasting snow.

 Poland’s biggest winter sports resort, Białka Tatrzańska, is a concoction of beginner ski terrain, country hospitality and views of the Carpathian Mountains.
 Kotelnica, Bania and Kaniówka form one interconnected ski area (11 miles/18km in all) that’s ideal for skiers still finding their feet.
 Once confident, the same lift pass grants access to neighboring resorts where harder challenges await.
 For the perfect après-ski treat go to Terma Bania for toasty-warm outdoor bathing with views of the Tatras.

-Compared to expansive resorts in neighboring Austria, 19 mile (31km) Sudelfeld–Bayrischzell is modest – but so are its prices.
+Compared to expansive resorts in neighboring Austria, 19-mile (31km) Sudelfeld–Bayrischzell is modest – but so are its prices.
 There is extensive use of snow canons throughout the season, giving skiers access to a swathe of exciting red runs and a freeride area that’s ideal for experienced riders.
-Meaty Bavarian dishes aren’t always cheap, but low-cost mainstays like currywurst and flammkuchen (baked flat-breads slathered in sour cream and onions) will keep you full and mean funds can be reserved for sampling a stein or two of Weissbier.
+Meaty Bavarian dishes aren’t always cheap, but low-cost mainstays like currywurst and flammkuchen (baked flat-breads slathered in sour cream and onions) will keep you full and leave funds for sampling a stein or two of Weissbier.